 But those days are long gone; the simple, straightforward truth is that more than half of our tax dollars are going to military spending.
 That’s 54%, while all other non-military spending comprises the rest.

 And Ben Bernanke just told our senators in his job interview that he doesn’t understand this, or that he chooses to ignore the $1.449 billion dollar elephant in the room.
-He’d rather your grandparents cut back on their household income than reign in military spending.
+He’d rather your grandparents cut back on their household income than rein in military spending.

 Don’t even get me started on his pick-and-choose attitude toward the role of the Fed Reserve on matters which are Congressional in nature.
 He wouldn’t take a stand on tax policy because he says that’s up to Congress, but he’ll spill this grossly inaccurate tripe about entitlement spending and take a position that something needs to be done about it.
 And guess which branch of government both established the trust funds and programs and is responsible for enacting the will of the people with regard to those funds and programs?
 It’s not the Fed Reserve.